SAGAR261120/CFT_PROJECT/README.md

 # 🗂 React File Explorer

 This is a simple File Explorer built using **React.js**.
-It allows users to navigate through folders, view files, and (optionally) perform basic file operations like creating folders/files.
+It allows users to navigate through folders, view files, and perform basic file operations like creating folders/files.

 ---